 We are diverse in spiritual belief, yet united in faith that a better world is possible and that our collective power can create change.

-People of faith have been on the frontlines of environmental justice for decades.
-United in collective action, connected through partnership, we change the world.
+Unitarian Universalists have been leaders in environmental efforts for decades.
+United in collective action, connected through partnership, we will change the world.